 In addition to receiving cash contributions, the Center receives in-kind contributions of pharmaceutical supplies from various donors.
 It is the policy of the Center to record the estimated fair value of certain in-kind donations as an expense in its financial statements, and similarly increase contribution revenue by the same amount.
-For the years ended January 31, 2020 and 2019, \$81,377 and \$0, respectively, were received in in-kind contributions.
+For the years ended January 31, 2021 and 2020, \$339,270 and \$81,377, respectively, were received as in-kind contributions.